School-based apprenticeships and traineeships

 The department will convert school-based apprentices and trainees to full-time arrangements the day after their Year 12 school year ends.
 However, for school-based apprentices and trainees who leave school before the end of Year 12, the employer, apprentice or trainee and parent or guardian must submit the ATF-035 Amendment of a registered training contract form to convert the training contract to full-time or part-time.
 Once converted, appropriate award wages and conditions apply - contact the Fair Work Ombudsman for assistance.

-Once a student's training contract has been converted from school-based, they are eligible to pay the student contribution fees and charges to the training organisation.
+Once a student's training contract has been converted from school-based, they may be required to pay the student contribution fees and charges to the training organisation.
 The student should contact the training organisation to discuss these fees.

 Limit to off-the-job training which may be provided

-There is a limit to the amount of off-the-job training that school-based apprentices may complete whilst at school, dependent on the nominal term (full-time) of the apprenticeship:
+There is a limit to the amount of off-the-job training that school-based apprentices may complete whilst at school, dependent on the nominal term (full-time equivalent) of the apprenticeship:

 - four year nominal term - a maximum of 33.3% of the competencies